 2) How much the spouse should receive and for what duration.
 If the court determines the spouse is entitled to an award, it then considers the relevant circumstances of both parties to determine whether to actually grant an award and, if so, the amount and duration.
 Although a spouse may be entitled to maintenance under step 1 of the inquiry, a court may nevertheless decide that an award of $0 is appropriate after consideration of the factors relevant to the second inquiry.

-- lacks sufficient property to provide for his/her reasonable needs;
+lack sufficient property to provide for his/her reasonable needs;

-- is unable to be self-sufficient through appropriate employment, or is the custodian of a child whose age or condition prevents the spouse from working outside the home;
+are unable to be self-sufficient through appropriate employment, or is the custodian of a child whose age or condition prevents the spouse from working outside the home;

-- has made significant financial or other contribution to the education, training, vocational skills, career or earning ability of the other spouse;*
+have made significant financial or other contribution to the education, training, vocational skills, career or earning ability of the other spouse;*

 had a marriage of long duration and is of an age that may prevent the spouse from gaining employment adequate to be self-sufficient; or

-- has significantly reduced that spouse’s income or career opportunities for the benefit of the other spouse.**
+have significantly reduced that spouse’s income or career opportunities for the benefit of the other spouse.*

-Understanding the Spousal Maintenance Entitlement Factors
+Understanding Entitlement Factors

 “The spouse seeking maintenance lacks sufficient property to provide for his/her reasonable needs.”

 “The spouse seeking maintenance is unable to be self-sufficient through appropriate employment, OR is the custodian of a child whose age or condition prevents the spouse from working outside the homeOR lacks earning ability in the labor market adequate to be self-sufficient.”

 Additionally, a spouse who is the custodian of a very young child or a disabled child may not be required to seek immediate employment outside the home due to the needs of the child.

-In litigation, a Judge requires each spouse to complete an Affidavit of Financial Information to show their most accurate, reasonable expenses after divorce in order to assess whether spouses are each able to be self-sufficient with their own individual income.
+In litigation, a Judge requires each spouse to complete an Affidavit of Financial Information to show their most accurate, reasonable expenses after divorce in order to assess whether spouses are each able to self-sufficient with their own individual income.
 This can lead to much conflict and fighting as spouses litigate over the “reasonableness” of one another’s expenses.

-“The spouse seeking maintenance has made significant financial or other contribution to the education, training, vocational skills, career or earning ability of the other spouse.”
+“The spouse seeking maintenance has made significant financial or other contribution to the education, training, vocational skills, career or earning ability of the other spouse”

-“The spouse seeking maintenance had a marriage of long duration and is of an age that may prevent the spouse from gaining employment adequate to be self-sufficient.”
+“The spouse seeking maintenance had a marriage of long duration and is of an age that may prevent the spouse from gaining employment adequate to be self-sufficient”